How Is Content Creation Changing with the Times?

 - Be clear with your expectations.
 Commit to sharing your thoughts about content creation and getting feedback in return.
 Remember, your thoughts are not going to telepathically transfer to your team or to your outside content creator.
 They have to be clearly communicated.

-Looking for a Content Creation Solution?
+Looking for a Solution to Content Creation Changing?

 Verblio has been a long time supporter of the Smart Agency Masterclass and a trusted vendor we’ve been using for over two years.
 They are an amazing content creation solution designed specifically for agencies; their writers can help with all your content creation needs across a variety of industries.
 If you’re interested in trying Verblio for yourself check out Verblio.com/smartagency for 50% off your first month of content.